elexive-com/elexive-calc/resources/EvcExplainer.md

    - Uses typography and spacing to establish clear reading order
    - Highlights key numbers and conversion values

-## Edge Cases and Error Handling
+## Accessibility Considerations

-1. **Modal Visibility**
+1. **Modal Accessibility**
-   - Returns null when not open to prevent unnecessary rendering
-   - Ensures proper rendering when isOpen transitions from false to true

-2. **Data Validation**
-   - Safely handles potentially missing or zero values for capacity and output
-   - Ensures consistent display regardless of calculation state
+   - Ensures modal is navigable and usable with keyboard alone
+   - Implements ARIA roles and properties for assistive technologies
+   - Provides text alternatives for non-text content

+2. **Color Contrast and Usage**
+   - Follows WCAG AA guidelines for color contrast ratios
+   - Avoids color combinations that are problematic for color blindness

+3. **Responsive and Resizable**
+   - Ensures content is accessible on various screen sizes and orientations
+   - Allows text resizing without loss of content or functionality

 ## Performance Considerations